Susu people: Society and culture

 The Susu live with their extended family.
 Polygyny is an accepted practice since Islamic law allows men to have as many as four wives.
 This is not always practiced because having multiple wives requires more means than most men have.
 The men provide for their families by working the rice fields, fishing, or engaging in trade.
 The women cook the food and take care of the children.
 They often engage in small commerce, usually of vegetables they have raised in their garden.
 Often women will have their room or hut next to their husband's lodging where they will stay with their children.

 Over 99% of Susu are Muslim, and Islam dominates their religious culture and practices.
 Most Islamic holidays are observed, the most important being the celebration that follows Ramadan (a month of prayer and fasting).
 The Susu people, like other Manding-speaking peoples, have a caste system regionally referred to by terms such as Nyamakala, Naxamala and Galabbolalauba.
 According to David Conrad and Barbara Frank, the terms and social categories in this caste-based social stratification system of Susu people shows cases of borrowing from Arabic only, but the likelihood is that these terms are linked to Latin, Greek or Aramaic.

 The artisans among the Susu people, such as smiths, carpenters, musicians, and bards (Yeliba), jewelers, and leatherworkers, are separate castes.
 The Susu people believe that these castes have descended from the medieval era slaves.
 The Susu castes are not limited to Guinea, but are found in other regions where Susu people live, such as in Sierra Leone where too they are linked to the historic slavery system that existed in the region, states Daniel Harmon.
 The Susu castes in the regional Muslim communities were prevalent and recorded by sociologists in the late nineteenth and early twentieth centuries.

-Some Susu combine their Islamic faith with traditional beliefs, such as the existence of spirits who inhabit certain areas, and the belief in sorcerers who have the power to change into animals, cast evil spells on people, or heal people from certain ailments.